dkent600/douglaskent/README.md

     npm run build

-It builds `dist/*bundle.[hash].js`, updates index.html with hashed js bundle file name.
-If the code has changed (as opposed to json, html or css), then the hash will change.
+It builds `dist/*bundle.[hash].js`, updates index.html with hashed js bundle file name.  then the hash will change.
 So to deploy to the production server, be sure to copy the generated `index.html` and `dist/*`.
 Otherwise those files will not have changed and will need not be redeployed.

 To deploy everything, copy to production root folder: